Constructive neutral evolution: Excess capacity, presuppression, and ratcheting

 Conceptually, there are two components A and B (e.g. two proteins) that interact with each other.
 A, which performs a function for the system, does not depend on its interaction with B for its functionality, and the interaction itself may have randomly arisen in an individual with the ability to disappear without an effect on the fitness of A. This present yet currently unnecessary interaction is therefore called an "excess capacity" of the system.
 A mutation may then occur which compromises the ability of A to perform its function independently.
 However, the A:B interaction that has already emerged sustains the capacity of A to perform its initial function.
 Therefore, the emergence of the A:B interaction "presuppresses" the deleterious nature of the mutation, making it a neutral change in the genome that is capable of spreading through the population via random genetic drift.
 Hence, A has gained a dependency on its interaction with B. In this case, the loss of B or the A:B interaction would have a negative effect on fitness and so purifying selection would eliminate individuals where this occurs.
 While each of these steps are individually reversible (for example, A may regain the capacity to function independently or the A:B interaction may be lost), a random sequence of mutations tends to further reduce the capacity of A to function independently and a random walk through the dependency space may very well result in a configuration in which a return to functional independence of A is far too unlikely to occur, making CNE a one-directional or "ratchet-like" process.

+Biases on the production of variation

+CNE models of systematic complexification may rely crucially on some systematic bias in the generation of variation.
+This is explained relative to the original set of CNE models as follows:

+In the gene-scrambling and RNA pan-editing cases, and in the fragmentation of introns, the initial state of the system (unscrambled, unedited, unfragmented) is unique or rare with regard to some extensive set of combinatorial possibilities (scrambled, edited, fragmented) that may be reached by mutation and (possibly neutral) fixation.
+The resulting systemic bias drives a departure from the improbable initial state to one of many alternative states.
+In the editing model, a deletion:insertion mutational bias plays a subsidiary role.
+In the gene duplication model, as well as in the explanation for loss of self-splicing and for the origin of protein dependencies in splicing, it is assumed that mutations that reduce activity or affinity or stability are much more common than those with the opposite effect.
+The resulting directionality consists in duplicate genes undergoing reductions in activity, and introns losing self-splicing ability, becoming dependent on available proteins as well as trans-acting intron fragments.